-- Barley imports fluctuate depending on local production with1 MMT imported in 2017 and 900 TMT of barley were imported in 2017.
+- Barley imports fluctuate depending on local production with 600 TMT of barley were imported in 2018.

-- Corn quality a concern but buyers are also very sensitive to price.
+- Corn quality a concern but buyers are also very price sensitive.

 - State-dominated economy with restrictions on imports and foreign investment.

-- Oil and gas account for roughly 60% of the budget revenue, 30% of GDP and over 95% of export earnings.
+- Oil and gas account for roughly 30% of GDP, 60% of budget revenues, and nearly 95% of export earnings.

 - Fragile political and security situations.